 9. Heat up your curling wand and wrap your hair around the wand starting near the base of your scalp and winding down to the end.
 This curling wand is great because it heats up very quickly and has precise temperature controls so you use just the right amount of heat for your hair – it’s really versatile, plus the curls hold for a long time!
 I usually wrap my hair towards my face, but you can wrap away from the face, and it would look about the same.
 Spray the waves with your smoothing spray, and you’re done!

 The ins and outs of the braids compliment the soft waves and give a bit of that festival look without going “full Coachella.”
 For me, this would be great for a summer date night look or a cute brunch with friends.
 And if you feel like you aren’t good at braiding, keep practicing!
 When I first started, it took me several times of doing this braid before it started looking like anything actually pretty.
 So don’t give up!
+This would be really pretty with one of these statement hair clip DIYs too!
 Happy braiding! xo.
 Laura

 Credits // Author: Laura Gummerman, Photography: Elsie Larson.